apache/beam/website/src/documentation/transforms/java/element-wise/filter.md

 <br>
 Given a predicate, filter out all elements that don't satisfy that predicate.
-May also be used to filter based on an inequality with a given value based on the comparison ordering of the element.
+May also be used to filter based on an inequality with a given value based on the natural ordering of the element.

 ## Examples
 **Example 1**: Filtering with a predicate